 To get started with this project yourself, use the following command from Now CLI:

-$ now init python-flask
+$ now init python-django

 Alternatively, create a project, and Git repository, with this example template using the ZEIT dashboard.

-In this case, no routes are defined in
+routes defined in the

 now.json file in the root, and with either Now for GitHub or Now for GitLab configured for that repository, means your site will be automatically deployed for every push and pull/merge request, and aliased for every push to the default branch!